notcopernicus/auto-lab/automotive-projects/dead-car-diagnostics/engineering-log.md

 #### 08.12 – Research

 I hope that there wasn't too much damage made internally to the engine due to overheating and it's just a leaking problem.
-However, after researching it seems I will need a few materials for this repair.
+However, after researching it seems I will need a few materials for this repair:

-> New lower Radiator Hose
+1. New lower Radiator Hose
-> Some new clamps
+2. New clamps
-> Coolant
+3. Coolant
-> Tools (Screwdriver etc)
+4. Tools (Screwdriver)

 Specifics vary, but these four things are most crucial.
 It doesn't seem like a job that is extremely hard and im loving the process of learning new things about my vehicle.

-For example. the purpose of a radiator in a vehicle is to dissapate coolant throughput it's fins to release heat and circulate cool air correctly.
+For example, the purpose of a radiator in a vehicle is to dissapate coolant throughput it's fins to release heat and circulate cool air correctly.
 It sorta looks like an air filter as well lol.

-The total cost for this repair is pretty cheap let X represent the aggregate.
+The total cost for this repair is pretty cheap accoridng to AutoZone, and I will attempt to gather them soon, let X represent the aggregate.

-X < 100$
+> X < 100$